 The total package is astonishing—frenetic yet fluid, and visually rich.
 The ride is wild yet very smooth.
 Although the attractions are not directly comparable, Spider-Man is technologically ahead of The Twilight Zone Tower of Terror at Disney’s Hollywood Studios— which is to say it will leave you in awe.

 The Amazing Adventures of Spider-Man combines your ride vehicle’s motion so smoothly with the film sequences that you quickly believe you’re part of the action.
 Without giving away too much of the surprise, one part of the attraction has you raised high above the city skyline.
 After speeding around, you experience a 400-foot “sensory drop” from a skyscraper roof all the way to the pavement.
 The blending of 3-D film and pitching of the ride car is so convincing that during our first ride we were sure we were being lifted inside the building; we had to ride a second time, with our glasses off, to see how the effect was done while keeping the car on the ground.

 - This attraction participates in Universal Express.

 - This attraction has a Single Rider line.

 If you were on hand at park opening, ride after experiencing Harry Potter and the Forbidden Journey, Dragon Challenge, and The Incredible Hulk Coaster.
-If you elect to bypass all the congestion at Forbidden Journey, ride after Dragon Challenge and the Hulk.
+If you elect to bypass all the congestion at the Wizarding World, ride after the Hulk.
 If you arrived more than 15 minutes after park opening, skip Wizarding World attractions and ride Spider-Man after the Hulk.